GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: The GeNet Framework

-Inspired by the above, we apply \ac{VQA} techniques to produce textual representations of network topology images.
-To the best of our knowledge, this is the first attempt to leverage the visual modality by translating network topology images into respective textual representations and using them as context for network intents fulfillment with the assistance of \acp{LLM}.
+Furthermore, although Donadel et al.~\cite{donadel2024llms} reported that \acp{LLM} struggle generating topology images, Wang et al.~\cite{wang2024netconfeval} raised the possibility that \acp{LLM}' understanding of networks could be enhanced by using topology images or graphs as context.
+In this research, we aim to explore and build upon these insights and to the best of our knowledge, this is the first attempt to leverage the visual modality by translating network topology images into textual descriptions.
+Additionally, we are the first to utilize topology paper sketches and evaluate how GPT-4 understands different variants of network topologies.

-\section{The GeNet Framework}
+Finally, contrary to our research, which focuses on comprehensive network topology design and configuration, most related studies have primarily concentrated on generating network configurations. \textit{GeNet} harnesses the capabilities of \ac{IBN} and multimodal \acp{LLM} to deliver user-friendly, holistic assistance to network engineers based on natural language intents and topology images.
+For a survey on the use of \acp{LLM} for networking refer to~\cite{hang2024large}.

-In this section, we introduce GeNet, a co-pilot that assists network engineers in updating both network topologies and configurations.
-GeNet simplifies and streamlines such tasks by leveraging the power of GPT-4~\cite{GPT4}, a state-of-the-art \ac{LLM}, to automatically provide relevant and effective guidance.
-It does this by suggesting configuration or topology updates, we refer to as \emph{GeNet solutions}, which fulfill the user's intents.
-GPT-4 is a multimodal \ac{LLM}, meaning that it is capable of processing information in various modalities such as text, images, and files.
-It was chosen for GeNet's implementation, since it has strong knowledge and problem-solving skills, particularly in the networking domain~\cite{miao2023empirical, wang2024netconfeval,donadel2024llms}.
+\section{The \textit{GeNet} Framework}

-As input, GeNet receives a natural language intent and a network specification file, which includes a topology image and a device configurations file.
-Subsequently, it outputs an updated specification file that complies with the intent.
+In this section, we describe \textit{GeNet}, a co-pilot designed to assist network engineers in updating network topologies and device configurations. \textit{GeNet} simplifies these tasks by harnessing the capabilities of GPT-4, a state-of-the-art \ac{LLM}, to provide relevant and effective configuration and topology recommendations, aligned with the user's intents, which we call \emph{\textit{GeNet} solutions}. \textit{GeNet} receives a natural language intent and network specifications, including the topology image and device configurations, and outputs corresponding solutions.

-To enable this functionality, we designed GeNet in a modular fashion, based on the working assumption that \acp{LLM} demonstrate improved performance on smaller tasks \cite{wang2024netconfeval}. \Cref{fig:architecture} presents GeNet’s overall framework and two main modules.
-First, relying on a multimodal \ac{LLM}, the \emph{topology understanding} module extracts detailed textual representations of network topology images (see \cref{sec:topology-understanding-method}).
-Then, in the \emph{intent implementation} module, another \ac{LLM} reasons about the user intent and modifies the topology representation, and device configurations so they match it (see \cref{sec:solver}).
-Moreover, it offers explanations about the changes made, enabling users to build their expertise in this area.
+We designed \textit{GeNet} in a modular fashion, based on the assumption that \acp{LLM} demonstrate improved performance on smaller tasks~\cite{wang2024netconfeval}. \Cref{fig:architecture} presents the \textit{GeNet} framework and its key modules: the \emph{Topology Understanding}, the \emph{Intent Implementation}, and its automatic evaluation framework.
+A description of the modules and our research questions is provided below.